SiteRelEnby/anduril2/README.md

 * Modularise most stuff e.g. dual channel turbo modes into a separate file and make it optional at build time
   * Modularise starryalley mods
     * Integrate startup modes? should be easy to make into a build time option
+    * Integrate [6H aux control](https://github.com/starryalley/Anduril2#allow-the-use-of-auxindicator-led-in-lower-levels--default_level-level-6c6h-while-light-is-on) and voltage aux while on (as a mode under 6H functionality? would need to allow aux use at any ramp level)
 * Better integrate multiple modifications to some parts of aux LED code
 * Make beacon brightness configurable at runtime
 * Find something useful for 3C on single channel (jump to 50%? or user-definable level? back to memory?)